securisec/chepy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Do keep in mind that Chepy is attempting to provide functionality that a web app does, which makes it difficult at times to work with certain types of user input.

 **To Reproduce**
 Provide sufficient detail to reproduce the bug.
 Make sure to provide link to file, and data required to reproduce.